mariasimmons-hansoninc/tf-aws-next-16/examples/with-custom-domain/README.md

 # Terraform Next.js custom domain example

-> **Warning:** This example is not fully updated for the upcoming `v1.0.0` release.
-> We recommend following the [Atomic Deployments Example](https://github.com/milliHQ/terraform-aws-next-js/tree/main/examples/atomic-deployments) instead until this example gets an update.

 This example shows how to use a custom domain with the [Next.js Terraform module for AWS](https://registry.terraform.io/modules/milliHQ/next-js/aws).

 ## Features